 In our fast-paced and demanding world, anxiety has become an ever-present part of our lives, like a dark cloud in the distance.
-While anxiety disorders become increasingly prevalent across the country, high functioning anxiety has emerged as a unique subtype that presents a specific set of challenges.
+While anxiety disorders become increasingly prevalent across the country, high-functioning anxiety has emerged as a unique subtype that presents a specific set of challenges.

-In this article, we’ll go over some of the symptoms of high functioning anxiety, how to spot them, and what you can do if you think you or someone you know may have this condition.
+In this article, we’ll go over some of the symptoms of high-functioning anxiety, how to spot them, and what you can do if you think you or someone you know may have this condition.

 What is High Functioning Anxiety?

-High functioning anxiety is not recognized as an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), but it is an accurate way to describe many individuals with anxiety disorders that struggle with common behaviors, traits, and anxiety symptoms.
+High-functioning anxiety is not recognized as an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), but it is an accurate way to describe many individuals with anxiety disorders who struggle with common behaviors, traits, and anxiety symptoms.
 It has gained recognition and popularity as a descriptive term among mental health professionals and individuals who resonate with its characteristics.
 It captures the unique experience of those who appear successful, driven, and accomplished on the surface, but internally struggle with anxiety and its impact on their well-being.
 By using this term, it allows for better understanding, identification, and validation of their experiences, enabling targeted support and interventions tailored to their specific needs.

-What Causes High Functioning Anxiety?
+What Causes High-Functioning Anxiety?

-Individuals with a family history of anxiety disorders may have a higher likelihood of experiencing high functioning anxiety.
+Individuals with a family history of anxiety disorders may have a higher likelihood of experiencing high-functioning anxiety.
 Genetic factors can influence one’s temperament, sensitivity to stress, and the functioning of certain neurotransmitters in the brain.
 All of these factors can contribute to the likelihood of developing a mental illness like an anxiety disorder.

 Factors such as high levels of stress, demanding work or academic environments, societal pressure, traumatic experiences, or significant life changes can lead to excessive anxiety and negatively impact mental health.